ioannaMitropoulou/SDQ_meshes/README.md

 ![Fluid Forms prototype](./illustrations/FluidForms_Dominik_outside_1.jpg)

-In addition, the code has been used to generate the layout for the creation of the prototypes presented in the paper **Non-planar 3D Printing of Double Shells**, [doi](TODO), presented in [RobARCH 2024](https://robarch2024.org/).
+In addition, the code has been used to generate the layout for the creation of the prototypes presented in the paper **Non-planar 3D Printing of Double Shells** (link to be added), presented in [RobARCH 2024](https://robarch2024.org/).

 ![Prototypes](./illustrations/prototypes_robarch.png)